 NOTE: IF YOU OPT TO DO SO, YOU WILL HAVE TO COMPLETE SECTION 2.14 AGAIN IF RDOS IS TO BE RUN.
-IF YOU WANT TO RUN THIS, JUST FOLLOW SECTION 2.13 AND SELECT LOGICAL MODE WHEN ASKED. .
+IF YOU WANT TO RUN THIS, JUST FOLLOW SECTION 2.13 AND SELECT LOGICAL MODE WHEN ASKED.
+The SCSI Disk Controller is supported by ZETACO in the following ways: